unimib-datAI/marl-dfaas/README.md

 [repository hosted on GitLab](https://gitlab.com/ema-pe/master-degree-thesis), but they are written in Italian.

+## Project directory structure

+* `dataset`: contains the dataset used to have real function invocations traces in the DFaaS environment (instead of generated ones).
+* `models`: the neural network models used for PPO and SAC algorithms, specified as JSON files.
+* `notebooks`: Python Jupyter notebooks used mainly to show plots of the experiments and do some simple prototyping or experiments.
+* `patches`: required custom patches to Ray RLlib or other libraries needed to run the experiments.
+* `plots`: non-interactive Python scripts to generate plots from experiments.
+* `results`: default directory where the experiment data is stored.
+This folder is not shown in the repository because it contains ephemeral data.
+* `tests`: some Python scripts used to test the Ray RLLib, the DFaaS environment, or other miscellaneous tests.

 ## How to set up the environment

 The experiments are run and tested on Ubuntu 24.04 using Python 3.12.
 For a